 For the adjustment of the lamp, you need the absorbance (optical density) test.
 On the display board, you will see the absorbance of the water.
 The permissible value of the absorbance is between 2500 to 3900.
 Now, tighten or loosen the adjustable screws to adjust the absorbance of the water.
 When the permissible absorbance is reached, tighten the fixing screw completely.

-Even though the above method is mentioned in most of the user manual, it is a quite difficult task to perform. .
+Even though the above method is mentioned in most of the user manuals, it is a quite difficult task to perform. .
 This is because once the machine starts to get old the absorbance will start to decrease.
 It might even reach 800 after a few years.
 So, in that case, you need to replace your photo-detector or simply change the machine.
 Also, even if the absorbance decreases, you will generally be able to get a good result.

 The main concept of adjusting the lamp is to allow more light to pass through the window of the flowcell.
 But, in different models of the analyzer, you may not have this feature.